|Ode to a Platitude|

 “Such is life,” Grandma added.
 “What doesn’t kill you makes you stronger!”
 She dropped a stitch, but caught it time.

-Karen turned from one face to the other, listening with disbelief.
+Mouth open, Karen had looked from one face to the other, listening with disbelief.

 “Yes, sweetie.
 God has a plan for you…you just don’t know it yet!...and then…It is what it is…Time heals all wounds…Life doesn’t give you things you can’t handle…It could be worse…It wasn’t meant to be…There are plenty more fish in the sea…Everything happens for a reason..